 First, we will need to know if you are considered as a dependent of your parents or receive any type of support from your parents.
-As an unmarried, undergraduate student under the age of 25, you may be considered a dependent for residency purposes.
+As an unmarried student under the age of 25, you may be considered a dependent for residency purposes.
 You may be considered a dependent if your parents claimed you as a dependent on their most recent tax return or if you have received significant financial support from your parents in the past year (such as rent money, car insurance, etc).
-If you are a dependent, then you may be classified according to your parents' domicile.
-For instance, if you are a dependent and your parents live in Texas, you will be classified as out-of-state for fee-paying purposes.
+If you are a dependent and your parents live in Texas, you will be classified as out-of-state for fee-paying purposes.
 If you are 18 years of age or older and your parents have not claimed you as a dependent and they are no longer under any legal obligation to support you (with the exception of health insurance), you may qualify to be considered emancipated.